Overview

 `Child customers cannot provision billing accounts directly`

-POST /api/v2/storefront/billing/connect?targetCustomerId=<your-id> on your behalf.Next steps
+POST /api/v2/storefront/billing/connect?targetCustomerId=<your-id> on your behalf.Adding a child storefront account

 - Storefront API Reference — full endpoint reference for storefront, billing, and inventory source endpoints